sunnyvalechha/Aws-Eks/README.md

 Service - A service is an abstraction for Pods, providing a stable so called virtual IP address.
 In simple terms service sits Infront of a Pod and acts as a load balancer.

 # Service

 We can expose an application running on a Pod using 3 types:
-1. Cluster IP - Default service, can access the IP within the cluster.
+1. Cluster IP - Default service, can access the Pod IP only within the cluster.
-2. NodePort - Expose the Port which required and access the application outside the cluster via Internet.
+2. NodePort - Expose the Port of the application and access the application outside the cluster via Internet.
-3. Load Balancer - Specially for Cloud Providers like AWs
+3. Load Balancer - Specially for Cloud Providers like AWs, GCP